 This is because it always seems to be there.
 We see it on a nightly basis and, with the naked eye, we are able to pick out the craters, volcanoes, ridges, and basins that plague its terrain.
 We suspect that we've seen all that our moon has to offer.
 But have we?

 If you've never pointed a pair of binoculars or a telescope at our satellite, then you'll be surprised to learn that the moon is an astronomical object worthy of observing in its own right.
 What's even better is that because it is the closest celestial body to us it is very easy to observe, even with the naked eye, and especially when some of its more obvious features are lit up by the sun.

 To see the finer details of its battered surface, though, you'll need a pair of binoculars or a telescope; the greater your instrument's aperture, the better.
 The added beauty is that whatever phase of the moon is being revealed to Earth, it still has several features on show for you to find and observe.

-However, it is not always entirely hidden, sometimes the interaction between the moon and Earth causes our satellite to rock backwards and forwards in a motion known as libration, revealing about 9% more of its surface, and showing different halves at different times.
-Because of the angle of the Earth to the moon, you’d be hard-pressed to spot anything interesting on the moon’s far side, but it is certainly worth looking out for.
+There is something that our moon likes to keep relatively hidden from us — its far side; the face we never see.
+This is because our rocky companion spins on its axis at around the same time that it takes to orbit the Earth.
+Though it is not always entirely hidden, sometimes the interaction between the moon and Earth causes our satellite to rock backward and forwards in a motion known as libration, revealing about 9% more of its surface, and showing different halves at different times.
+Because of the angle of the Earth to the moon, you'd be hard-pressed to spot anything interesting on the moon's far side, but it is certainly worth looking out for.